snotskie/ttrpg/md/index.md

 Some campaigns or sessions may involve the player characters summoning, rallying, or inspiring allies to face off against an opposing side's summoned, rallied, or inspired allies&mdash;such as soldiers in your command, athletes you are coaching, creature companions you have befriended, knights dueling as your champions, spirits you are channeling, or spectral monsters you've summoned by playing music so well!

 - **Setup:** You, your allies, and your opponents do not have a position.
-Instead, both sides begin the Endeavor with two "summons" on their side at position $0$.
+Instead, both sides begin the Endeavor with two "summons" on their side at position $1$.
 A "summon" is a character or other entity you have summoned to your side for the Endeavor, and a "summoner" is any character or group summoning others to their side.
 Generally a summon is considered to have existed before they were summoned to your side&mdash;"being summoned" just places them into the game's evolving story.
-- **Goal:** You win when your summons activate enough victory buttons or captured enough opposing summons.
+- **Goal:** You win when your summons have captured enough opposing summons.

 *Continued on next page.*